alpersonalwebsite/react/05_controlled-components.md

 export default App;
 ```

-Probably, uncontrolled forms elements will remember you the `old vanilla JavaScript or jQuery way` of grabbing and interacting with data: someone provides information and through a particular `event` we collect and process that data.
+Probably, uncontrolled forms elements will remind you of the `old vanilla JavaScript or jQuery way` of grabbing and interacting with data: someone provides information and through a particular `event` we collect and process that data.

 So, if you are just planning to pull data from "elements" and submit it...
 Well, you could technically use "uncontrolled components" without major damage.
 Remind that you can also utilize "controlled" ones and take advantage of real-time elements validation, UI or screen for particular states, among others features.